marcmarinam/obsidian-fmp/Promotion/Freemium system.md

 Work:
 - Worked on the architecture proposal.
 	- Handled discussion on discourse.
-	- Hosted architecture review mee
+	- Hosted architecture review meeting.
+- Integrated freemium with CEP Gate and Iterable.